FlotterCodername/superelixier-updater/Available Apps.md

 # Pre-configured Apps

 These apps are subject to their respective licenses as determined by _the proprietors of these apps_ ('proprietors' hereafter).
-Inclusion in this list should not be seen as any indication of affiliation of proprietors with us.
+Inclusion in this list should not be seen as any indication of affiliation of proprietors with _the creator(s) of Superelixier Updater_ ('we' hereafter).
-_The creator(s) of Superelixier Updater_ ('we' hereafter) only provide automation routines for installing these apps on your local machine.
+We only provide automation routines for installing these apps on your local machine.

 It remains your responsibility as a user of our software to adhere to the terms and licenses proprietors have set for the software that you are asking our routines to access.